OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Once you've unpacked and disassembled the APK, it's time to find the certificate pinning checks in the Smali source code.
 Searching the code for keywords such as "X509TrustManager" should point you in the right direction.

-In our example, a search for "X509TrustManager" returns one class that implements a custom Trustmanager.
+In our example, a search for "X509TrustManager" returns one class that implements a custom TrustManager.
 The derived class implements the methods `checkClientTrusted`, `checkServerTrusted`, and `getAcceptedIssuers`.

 To bypass the pinning check, add the `return-void` opcode to the first line of each method.
 This opcode causes the checks to return immediately.
 With this modification, no certificate checks are performed, and the application accepts all certificates.